S-kewen/text-editor/README.md

   2) Your proposal shall address project introduction and draw a use case diagram.
   3) Draw a detailed sequence diagram based on the use case you selected, or some aspects of the system.
 * 4. The team members shall decide who acts as the team leader.
 The team leader is to help task assignment and team coordination.
 The code and a participation summary of team members shall be attached with the report to turn in.
 The team work will be evaluated based on completeness, correctness and usability of the design.
 The team work will be given a letter grade as A, B, C, D, or E.
+### Summary
+A text editor designed using design patterns, supporting windows/mac platforms
 ### Develop Environment
 * Design Pattern<br>
 ![](https://upload.cc/i1/2021/02/09/A46PC1.png)
 * Apache NetBeans IDE 12.1<br>
 ![](https://upload.cc/i1/2021/02/08/RXKj8A.jpg)

+### For others, please see the file below...

 ### report
 [file-pdf](https://static.iskwen.com/skwen/file/file-tw1.pdf)<br>
 [file-ppt](https://static.iskwen.com/skwen/file/final-tw1.pptx)